markbeep/htmx-blog/content/posts/tidy-system-with-aconfmgr.md

 This made me quite conservative on what I installed and hence mostly relied on installing packages only for a shell session instead of system-wide.
 Read my more than two year old blogpost about this [here](/posts/nix-direnv-setup).
 But this whole ordeal with a config file OS also forced me to be tidy about what resides on my system.
 My system was basically in a permanent clean state with no garbage packages anywhere.

 I have recently started using a new laptop and with that I felt it was time to change things up again.
 I was also starting to get annoyed at simple things like binaries with shared libraries not working out of the box on NixOS (only took me almost 3 years).
 I initially went for an immutable fedora, but that wasn't able to fulfill the itch I was looking for.
-Upon stumbling upon the aforementioned tool, I knew exactly what distro I have to run.
+Upon stumbling upon the aforementioned tool, I knew exactly what distro I had to run.

 ## The itch fulfilled